 - Place your index finger on the soft spot just below the lower lid.
 Your index finger will be about halfway between the inside and outside corners of the eye.
 Gently pull the lid down.

 - Using your other hand on the medication bottle, squeeze one drop into the lower lid that has been pulled down.

 - Close your eye and keep it closed for about 3 minutes.
 An alternate strategy is to gently press on the inside corner of the eye (nose side) with your index finger.
 This prevents the drop from draining into your throat and get taken up by the blood stream.

 Note: Closing the tear ducts, which are located on the inner corner—toward the nose—of the eyelids, is very important to prevent medicines from entering the bloodstream.
 Medicines that enter the bloodstream can cause undesired side effects including memory loss.
-Putting your index finger of the hand not holding the eye drop bottle can close these ducts.
+Putting your index finger of the hand not holding the eye drop bottle on the inside corner of the eye and gently pressing can close these ducts.

 - After three minutes, blot around your eye to pick up any excess.

-Method 1 instructions adapted from the Glaucoma Research Foundation, glaucoma.org.
+Method 1 instructions adapted from the Glaucoma Research Foundation.

 - Lie down flat on a bed or recliner in its fully reclined position.